shiy1022/slab_qick_calib/README_classes.md

 ## QickExperiment2DSweep

-The `QickExperiment2DSweep` class extends `QickExperiment` for 2D parameter sweeps with a different analysis method.
+The `QickExperiment2DSweep` class extends `QickExperiment` for 2D parameter sweeps where both dimension of sweep are performed on the QICK, instead of the y-axis being swept in python.

 ### Methods